 Improving our community

 Metropolis at Metrotown is dedicated to engaging our customers to improve our community, now and in the future.
 Each year Metropolis supports a variety of initiatives from health care to arts to the environment.

 Metropolis understands the importance of a healthy environment, has taken action to reduce our ecological footprint and we aim to continually improve our practices.
 To date, we have successfully reduced our energy usage through the use of LED lights and autotiming systems and by turning off our fireplace when it is not needed, have reduced our natural gas consumption.
 Metropolis has also been a hub of recycling activity for years, providing tenants and retailers an opportunity to recycle paper, cardboard, tin, glass and electronics.
 Through our efforts we have been able to save several hundreds of trees, reduce waste and also help those less fortunate through the donation of computers, printers and monitors.

 Our procurement process has also been modified to focus on being green.
 For years we have recycled paper but now we use only recycled paper, double side our printing and strive to use green suppliers such as FedEx and Flash Couriers.
 Many of our contractors are also green.
-Marquise, for example, uses eco-friendly cleaning solutions and hybrid vehicles on site and TDM Landscaping also uses eco-friendly landscaping materials.
+Dexterra, for example, uses eco-friendly cleaning solutions and equipment and Premiere Landscaping also uses eco-friendly landscaping materials.

 Metropolis at Metrotown's commitment to taking action on climate change also includes encouraging our staff to reduce their environmental footprints and supporting environmental organizations.

 Since 2013 Alveole has been installing beehives across North American cities.
 Their goal is to educate companies, organizations, schools and families about bees and beekeeping.
 As well as shedding light on important issues related to industrial agriculture such as pesticide use, monocultures, and the loss of biodiversity.